canro91/canro91.github.io/_posts/2021-12-13-DomainModelingMadeFunctional.md

 **"Domain modeling made functional" teaches to start coding only after understanding the domain.
 And to capture requirements, constraints, and business rules using types in the system.**

 This book covers from Domain-Driven Design (DDD) to type systems to refining an existing domain model.
-It's a jump to functional world designing a system to price and ship orders in a supply store.
+It's a jump to the functional world by designing a system to price and ship orders in a supply store.
 No jargon or weird concepts needed.

 All the code samples are in F#.
 Most of the time, they're easy to understand.
 Since F# has a better type inference than C#, types aren't explicit all the time while writing functions.
 Some code listings are hard to translate to C#.

 To follow the code using C#, I had to rely upon libraries like [OneOf](https://github.com/mcintyre321/OneOf) and [Optional](https://github.com/nlkl/Optional) to bring discriminated unions and option types, not built into the C# language yet.

-## DDD and Ubiquitous language
+## 1. DDD and Ubiquitous language

 **The goal of DDD is to share the business model between developers and domain experts**.
-In DDD, the business domain drives the design.
-Not the database schema.
+In DDD, the business domain drives the design, not the database schema.
 Don't rush to think in terms of database tables.

 **Write code using the same vocabulary from the business domain**.
 Domain experts or product owners don't think in integers or strings.
 But, in business concepts like OrderId, ProductCode.
 When in doubt, ask your domain expert what an `OrderBase`, `OrderHelper` mean.

-## Types everywhere
+## 2. Types everywhere

 A type is a name for all possible input and output values in a function.
 For example, Math functions from one set to another.